Best practices and top trends for serverless at scale

 Advice and industry trends to accelerate serverless adoption across the enterprise from Brian McNamara, distinguished engineer.

 Capital One’s journey to serverless architecture taught our teams a lot.
-The following are what we consider to be best practices, so others can leverage the potential of serverless computing.
-This blog will also discuss lessons learned, top trends in serverless, as well as predictions.
+The following are what we consider to be serverless best practices so others can leverage the potential of serverless computing.
+This blog will also discuss lessons learned, top serverless computing trends and predictions for serverless adoption.

 Capital One operates within AWS Lambda at a massive scale.
 We run thousands of accounts, and within those are tens of thousands of Lambda functions.
 Also, Capital One is a bank and is highly regulated, so we have to create compliance controls around how we operate all these accounts.
 What do you do when you need to manage thousands of functions?
 You create standards.